vinayvanka/M2_Automatic_Water_Filling_System/CaseStudy/README.md

 ## MicroController

 * Performs all the important operations and helps our oven to work correctly without any damages by controlling all the inputs and outputs accordingly.

+## Power

+* it suppily power to the microcontroller as well as the heating element.